Shadow surface states in topological Kondo insulators: Abstract

 \section{Abstract}

-The surface states of 3D topological insulators can exhibit Fermi surfaces of arbitrary area when the chemical potential is tuned away from the Dirac points.
-We focus on topological Kondo insulators and show that the surface states can acquire a finite Fermi surface even when the chemical potential is pinned to the Dirac point energy.
-We illustrate how this can occur when the crystal symmetry is lowered from cubic to tetragonal in a minimal two-orbital model.
+The surface states of 3D topological insulators in general have negligible quantum oscillations when the chemical potential is tuned to the Dirac points.
+In contrast, we find that topological Kondo insulators can support surface states with an arbitrarily large Fermi surface when the chemical potential is pinned to the Dirac point.
+We illustrate that these Fermi surfaces give rise to finite-frequency quantum oscillations, which can become comparable to the extremal area of the unhybridized bulk bands.
+We show that this occurs when the crystal symmetry is lowered from cubic to tetragonal in a minimal two-orbital model.
 We label such surface modes as `shadow surface states'.
-We also show that for certain bulk hybridization the Fermi surface of the shadow states can become comparable to the extremal area of the unhybridized bulk bands.
-The `large' Fermi surface of the shadow states is expected to lead to large-frequency quantum oscillations in the presence of an applied magnetic field.
-Consequently, shadow surface states provide an alternative to mechanisms involving bulk Landau-quantized levels or surface Kondo breakdown for anomalous magnetic quantum oscillations in topological Kondo insulators with tetragonal crystal symmetry.
+Moreover, we show that the sufficient NNN out-of-plane hybridization leading to shadow surface states can be self-consistently stabilized for tetragonal topological Kondo insulators.
+Consequently, shadow surface states provide an important example of high-frequency quantum oscillations beyond the context of cubic topological Kondo insulators.